 Dan Howdle | May 4th, 2022

-EE is hailed as the UK’s number one mobile network thanks to its extensive 4G & 5G coverage, but the communications giant also offers home broadband and fibre services to a pretty big slice of the UK customer base.
+EE is hailed as the UK’s number one mobile network thanks to its extensive 4G coverage but can EE's broadband services match its mobile reputation?

 EE inherited Orange broadband customers following its acquisition of the Orange network in 2012 and has taken it from strength-to-strength under its own branding.
 EE’s acquisition by BT in 2016 also provided more internet expertise.
 But EE is more than just a BT subsidiary and has fostered its own unique and respected broadband identity.
 So what does it have to offer in 2022?